typesafehub/conductr-doc/src/main/play-doc/intro/Quickstart.md

 For a [Play](https://www.playframework.com/) application or service, signalling successful startup may be when its http endpoint is online having declared a connection to a database.
 For an [Akka](http://akka.io/) based application then it may be when your actor system has been initialized and you have connected to some other service.

-ConductR's only requirement of you is to use a library and call a single function as `StatusService.signalStarted()`.
+ConductR's only requirement of you is to use a library and call a single function as `StatusService.signalStartedOrExit()`.
 Note that if you call this function outside of running within ConductR then it does nothing so you can continue to develop and debug as you have always done.

 The library comes in multiple flavours: pure Scala/JDK, Akka and Play.
 To add Scala the library to your dependencies using `build.sbt`: